Skip to content

 Leaked content doesn’t just mean lost revenue on a single sale.
 The downstream effects compound:

-- Subscriber cancellations.
-If subscribers can find your content for free, they have less reason to pay.
-Even loyal fans may downgrade.
+Subscriber cancellations.
+If subscribers can find your content for free, the subscription feels less justified.
+Even loyal fans may quietly downgrade.

-- Devalued PPV.
-Pay-per-view content loses its perceived value when leaked versions circulate.
+Devalued PPV.
+Pay-per-view content loses perceived value when leaked versions circulate.
 Creators report PPV conversion rates dropping when leaks go unaddressed.
-Read more about protecting your revenue streams.

-- Brand damage.
-Leaked content often appears on low-quality sites surrounded by ads and malware.
-This degrades your brand regardless of the content quality.
+Brand damage.
+Leaked content appears on low-quality sites surrounded by ads and malware.
+This degrades your brand regardless of your content quality.

-- Mental health impact.
+Mental health impact.
 Knowing your content is being shared without consent creates ongoing stress.
-The psychological toll is real and shouldn’t be dismissed.
-Our safety guide addresses the mental health dimension of creator work.
+The psychological toll is real.
+Address leaks promptly — not just for revenue, but for your own peace of mind.

-Addressing leaks promptly doesn’t eliminate the problem, but it contains it.
-Creators who actively file DMCAs report significantly less circulating stolen content over time because platforms and sites learn to de-prioritize their content.
+Creators who actively file DMCAs report significantly less circulating stolen content over time.
+The sites learn to de-prioritize hosting your material.

-- Set up monitoring: Subscribe to at least one automated monitoring service (BranditScan, Rulta, or DMCA.com).
+3. Set up monitoring: Subscribe to at least one automated monitoring service — BranditScan, Rulta, or DMCA.com.

-- Consider professional help: If you’re spending more than 2 hours per week on content protection, a management agency or dedicated DMCA service can handle this for you.
+6. Consider professional help: If you’re spending more than 2 hours per week on content protection, a management agency or dedicated DMCA service can handle this entirely.

 Content theft is an unavoidable reality of the creator economy.
 But creators who understand the DMCA process and use it consistently protect their revenue, their brand, and their peace of mind.
-The tools are free, the process is straightforward, and the results are meaningful.
+The tools are free.
+The process is straightforward.
+The results are real.

 Your content is your business.
 Protect it.